Òraid / Talk: How we see our Highland landscapes, Mairi McFadyen

 Tourism: Scotland the Brand

 Such a 'way of seeing' also helped to initiate a global industry of tourism.
-Scotland pretty much gifted tourism to the world; tourism and capitalism were invented pretty much at the same time.
-Tourism in Scotland, given that we don’t have great weather - is based on two things – history and scenery – and we do it better than anyone.
-In tourism, certain histories dominate while others are suppressed.
-Many countries could only dream of the cultural brand Scotland has, but are we really happy to reduce the Highlands to a cross between a national park and an open air folk museum?
+Scotland pretty much gifted tourism to the world; many countries could only dream of the cultural brand Scotland has.
+Given that we don’t have great weather, tourism is based on two things: history and scenery.
+Of course, in selling the past, certain histories dominate while others are suppressed.
+Are we really happy to reduce the Highlands to a cross between a national park and an open air folk museum?

 We had 'Balmoralisation' in the 19th century, and now I’m coining a new word – 'Outlanderisation' (hoping this might catch on...).
 I mentioned Outlander earlier.
 I have several opinions on Outlander, and they are not all bad!
 As a huge positive, Outlander inspires people to learn more about the place, language and culture, and to be fair to producers and researchers - unlike the 1950s - a lot of research has gone into sourcing authentic Gaelic material.
+The question remains, why do we need to exploit a fictional story when there are so many other forgotten stories we could draw upon?
+And not just forgotten stories, but a dynamic, living culture?
 Alongside Outlander, we have an orchestrated marketing campaign led by state-supported VisitScotland.
 Tourism creates jobs; it generates profit.
 At what cost?
 There are several immediate problems.
 When it comes to the discourse surrounding 'cultural tourism,' the phrase ‘community development’ as used by local government is a word that commercial interests have made virtually synonymous with ‘sustained economic growth.’
 This is a fallacy, based on a model of competition rather than mutual co-operation.
 We need to change the framing here.
 Community development should be about creating the conditions and enabling communities of place to flourish, not to exploit themselves for commercial gain by competing with the next village up the road for coffee stops and claims to Outlander authenticity.
-There is so much more to the culture.

 We need to challenge the dominant touristic and nationalistic narratives that essentially serve the bureaucratic elite.
 We need to re-member, re-vision and re-claim.